All Episodes

 Nobody in their right mind could think it would.

-But then, on the other hand, we know Obama doesn't care about that anymore, because he's not running.
+But then, on the other hand, we know Obama doesn't care about that anymore because he's not running.

-In fact, there is some some view that it would be ultimately better for him if Republicans were elected because when the excrement hits the fan, they would be in power in Congress, and therefore the people in power get the blame, except for Obama has been in power and he doesn't get the blame.
+In fact, there is some view that it would be ultimately better for him if Republicans were elected because when the excrement hits the fan, they would be in power in Congress, and therefore the people in power get the blame, except for Obama has been in power and he doesn't get the blame.

-So it's it's dicey.
+So it's dicey.

 So which five or six million are going to get it?

-How do you how do you apportion that?
+How do you apportion that?

 First come, first serve, huh?